-You know that moment when you’re halfway into a baking project and suddenly realize you don’t have semolina flour?
-It’s like the universe is testing our culinary adaptability skills.
+That moment when you're halfway into a baking project and suddenly realize you don't have semolina flour (a coarsely ground durum wheat flour often used for pasta and couscous)?

 Ready to swap like a pro?
 Let's roll up our sleeves and get started.